Kondo Phase in Twisted Bilayer Graphene -- A Unified Theory for Distinct Experiments: Introduction

-Here we summarize the primary results of the current work.
-For this work to be self-contained, in \cref{sec:THF} we will review the THF model and its symmetry shortly.
-In \cref{sec:effective-model}, based on a poor man's scaling analysis and several experimental facts, we argue that the Kondo screening effect is irrelevant at CNP, and hence the ground state at CNP is the previously identified symmetry-breaking correlated insulator \cite{kang_strong_2019,bultinck_ground_2020,seo_ferromagnetic_2019,vafek_renormalization_2020,TBG4,TBG6}.
-Then we derive a simpler effective periodic Anderson model to describe active excitations upon the correlated ground state.
-We further simplify the model to a single-impurity version.
-In \cref{sec:phase}, by applying poor man's scaling and Wilson's numerical renormalization group (NRG) method \cite{wilson_nrg1_1980,wilson_nrg2_1980,bulla_numerical_2008} to the single-impurity problem, we obtain a phase diagram characterized by strong coupling fixed points and various LM fixed points.
-The strong coupling phase consists of a Kondo regime and a frozen impurity regime, and the gapless $1\lesssim |\nu|<2$ states are found to be in the Kondo regime.
-We also present detailed analyses of the RG flows at these fixed points.
-In \cref{sec:spectral} we calculate the spectral densities at various fillings and temperatures.
-At low temperatures smaller than the Kondo energy scale, the spectral densities feature sharp Kondo resonances.
-At higher temperatures that suppress the Kondo resonances, the upper (lower) Hubbard bands periodically cross the Fermi level from above (below) as $\nu$ changes from 0 to 4 (-4), matching the cascade of transitions in STM experiments.
-In \cref{sec:LM} the spin susceptibility and the entropy are computed.
-The spin susceptibilities obey Curie's law at high temperatures, suggesting the existence of LM, and approach constants at lower temperatures, suggesting the Fermi liquid behavior.
-Kondo temperature $T_K$ can be estimated as the turning point between the two behaviors of the spin susceptibility.
-For $1\lesssim|\nu|<2$, we find $k_BT_K$ ranges from 0.175meV to 0.680meV.
-(Here $k_B$ is Boltzmann's constant.)
-Due to orbital and spin d.o.f., the LM at $|\nu|=1$ is four-fold degenerate and hence contributes to an entropy $\ln 4 \cdot k_B \approx 1.39 k_B$.
-A strong in-plane magnetic field will quench the spin d.o.f. and reduce the entropy to $\ln 2 \cdot k_B \approx 0.69 k_B$.
-These values will be appreciated if one notices that the measured entropies at $\nu\approx 1$ and $T\approx 10$K in the absence and presence of a strong in-plane field are about $1.2k_B$ and $0.6k_B$, respectively \cite{rozen_entropic_2021}.
-We also calculate the entropy as a function of the filling at $T\approx 10$K and obtain a curve quantitatively comparable to the measured curve in Ref.~\cite{rozen_entropic_2021}.
-In addition, we predict a correlation between the Pomeranchuk effect and the spectral density among different samples and experiment setups, which could be used to verify our theory in future experimental researches.
-In \cref{sec:discussions}, we predict the heavy Fermi liquids at $1\lesssim |\nu|<2$ and propose experiments to verify them.
-Using spectral information provided by the NRG calculation, we explicitly calculated the heavy Fermi liquid bands, their quasi-particle weights, and energy surfaces at $T=0$ and $T>T_K$.
-We find that a smoking gun signature of the heavy Fermi liquid state is the striking temperature dependence of the energy surfaces.
-We also propose a spin-selective orbital Kondo effect in the presence of an in-plane magnetic field.
-In the end, we discuss the possible effects of the RKKY interactions.
+For this work to be self-contained, in \cref{sec:THF} we review the THF model and its symmetry shortly.
+In \cref{sec:irrelevance}, based on a poor man's scaling analysis and several experimental facts, we argue that the Kondo screening effect is irrelevant at the charge neutrality point (CNP) of MATBG, and hence the ground state at CNP is the previously identified symmetry-breaking correlated insulator \cite{kang_strong_2019,bultinck_ground_2020,seo_ferromagnetic_2019,vafek_renormalization_2020,TBG4,TBG6}.
+Then we derive a simpler effective periodic Anderson model to describe active excitations upon the correlated ground state at CNP (\cref{sec:periodic-Anderson}).
+In \cref{sec:single-impurity}, we systematically analyze a single-impurity version of the periodic Anderson model derived in \cref{sec:HSI}.
+We first use poor man's scaling to obtain the Kondo temperature ($\tk$) as a function of filling (\cref{sec:scaling-main}) and, then, by applying Wilson's numerical renormalization group (NRG)~\cite{wilson_nrg1_1980,wilson_nrg2_1980,bulla_numerical_2008}, obtain a phase diagram characterized by strong coupling fixed points and various LM fixed points (\cref{sec:NRG}).
+The strong coupling phase consists of a Kondo regime and a frozen impurity regime, and the gapless states at $|\nu| \gtrsim 1$ are found to be in the Kondo regime.
+The spin susceptibility and the entropy obtained in \cref{sec:LM} further explain the so-called Pomeranchuk effect observed in MATBG \cite{rozen_entropic_2021,saito_isospin_2021}.
+For example, the spin susceptibility obeys Curie's law at high temperatures, suggesting the existence of LM, and approaches a constant at lower temperatures, suggesting a Fermi liquid phase.
+However, in sharp contrast to the actual Pomeranchuk effect in helium, which is a first-order liquid-to-solid phase transition on heating, our theory predicts that the transition from the Fermi liquid to the LM state is a {\it continuous crossover}.